vtex/vtex-courses/courses/content-workflow/01_workspaces/en.md

 ## Introduction

-Workspaces are usually defined as environments that are versions of the same account, in a way that any changes made in a workspace do not interfere on the work of other developers.
+Workspaces are usually defined as environments that are versions of the same account, in a way that any changes made in a workspace do not interfere with the work of other developers.

 > Workspaces are isolated from one another.